-NSUI protests in support of Bihar, UP agitating students
+NSUI Protests In Support Of Bihar, UP Agitating Students

-New Delhi, Jan 27 (IANS) The Congress' student wing National Students' Union of India (NSUI) on Thursday organised a protest march here in support of the agitating students in Bihar and Uttar Pradesh and burnt the effigy of Union Rail Minister Ashwini Vaishnaw.
+New Delhi: The Congress’ student wing National Students’ Union of India (NSUI) on Thursday organised a protest march here in support of the agitating students in Bihar and Uttar Pradesh and burnt the effigy of Union Rail Minister Ashwini Vaishnaw.

 The police tried to stop the protesters from marching to the Rail Bhawan, and were detained and taken to the Mandir Marg Police station.